top of page

 I photographed him against a grey wall just to get a simple portrait, which does well in both its colored and monochrome forms.

-Subsequently I used AI to make a movie poster out of it.
+Subsequently I used AI to add the painted backgrounds and make a movie poster out of it.

 The Venice Carnevale is not all about masks.
 Many local Italians prefer painted faces/ historical costumes.